 Indigenous Art Scholarships and Mentorships provide funding to support the development of First Nations, Métis, and Inuit artists in B.C. with education or mentorship.

-The Indigenous Arts Scholarship provides up to $20,000 in funding to students in full-time mentorship training and up to $10,000 for students enrolled in post-secondary education.
+This grant provides up to $30,000 in funding to people in full-time mentorship training and up to $20,000 for students enrolled in post-secondary education.

-We are here to help!
+We are here to support you!

 Tools and Resources

 Leah comes from Carrier, Portuguese, French Canadian, and English/Irish ancestry.
 She is an Arts Program Associate at First People’s Cultural Council and supports the Arts Vitality: Micro-Grant.
 Her previous experience in theatre and co-developing and facilitating legal rights workshops for youth at the Society for Children and Youth of British Columbia has informed her work as an Arts Associate at FPCC.
 She received her Bachelor of Fine Arts in Theatre and Environmental Studies at the University of Victoria in 2020